leiniercs/thimsmarket/components/footer/terms/en.md

 ## SECTION 6 - PRODUCT PURCHASING

-In order to purchase a Product from one or our Services, the Client must visit the Service's Website, explore the Products offered there, add the wanted Products to the cart and when the Client is ready to purchase them, the Client must review the cart to see the names, prices, currency, accepted cards and proceed to click the Checkout button.
+In order to purchase a Product, the Client must visit the Service's Website, explore the Products offered there, add the wanted Products to the cart and when the Client is ready to purchase them, the Client must review the cart to see the names, prices, currency, accepted cards and proceed to click the Checkout button.

 Once clicked the Checkout button, the Client will be redirected to the {contact.company} Payment Page (https://pay.thims.market) in which the Client will be able to review once again the desired products' names, quantities, prices, currencies, totals, discounts and the accepted cards in the Order Summary card.